Cyclone Narelle Recovery Information

 Free Verge Collection of Green and Building Waste:

 The Shire is offering Free Green Waste Collection on 2 April 2025.
-Ensure your Green Waste is out for collection by end of day 1 April 2026.
+Ensure your Green Waste is out for collection by the end of the day 1 April 2026.

 Details of verge collection requirements can be found here: https://www.exmouth.wa.gov.au/shire-services/waste-recycling/rubbish-collection/greenwaste.aspx